Aigerim-Zh/Yelp-Project/README.md

 ## Motivation

 The COVID-19 pandemic has presented a multitude of constraints and economic downfalls, in which the restaurant industry has taken a big hit.
-Now, more than ever, restaurant owners can greatly benefit from the insights presented by what consumers currently value the most in the food industry — in order to best stand out from other local competitors.
+Now, more than ever, restaurant owners can greatly benefit from the insights presented by what consumers currently value the most in the food industry — to best stand out from other local competitors.

 By accessing data on the top-rated attributes, restaurant owners and investors can learn how to best appeal to the public in such ever-changing times.
 Just as the nature of our social interactions has changed, so have current demands and trends.
 Therefore, it is of critical importance for business owners to remain well informed on the story the data tells to better understand social transitions.